Celestial Systematics

 The Sign of the Mystic

 The short descriptions presented above for each of the twelve zodiac sign essences are of course much too succinct to do real justice to any of them, though the brief summaries may encapsulate them generally.
-Most of the twelve essences perhaps could be portrayed more or less comprehensively in a few more sentences; however, the nature of Pisces is considerably more complex and difficult to grasp intuitively than any of the others and would seem to require that much more elaboration for any summary of it to be truly apt.
+Most of the twelve essences perhaps could be portrayed more or less completely in a few more sentences; however, the nature of Pisces is considerably more complex and difficult to grasp intuitively than any of the others and would seem therefore to require that much more elaboration in any description of it.
 The next three paragraphs represent the best effort of this writer (born February 28, 1967) to summarize the characteristics and values of the twelfth sign in a way that does it more justice than it commonly receives.

-In regard to why a particular soul may need to live under the influence of a particular plane of consciousness in any given lifetime, the following key seems to make intuitive sense.
-If some of the skills noted for the various signs seem remarkably basic, one perhaps should keep in mind that the world is full of people who are not necessarily able to live by some of life's most basic virtues.
-Not everyone chooses life over death, as Aries people instinctively tend to do.
+In regard to why a particular soul may need to live under the influence of a particular plane of consciousness in any given lifetime, the thoughts outlined below seem to make intuitive sense.
+If some of the capacities noted for the various signs seem remarkably basic, one perhaps should keep in mind that the world is full of people who are not necessarily able to live by some of life's most basic virtues.
 Some people are bigoted and lack Gemini's sharp awareness of how the world works.
 Some lack the self-esteem of Leo, or the Virgo habit of attending to detail without missing a comma.
 It would appear that these archetypal energies are available for the benefit of any soul who may happen to need them in any given lifetime:

-Through the Aries vibration, the soul develops the impulse to affirm life, to fight for the swift gratification of need, and to act decisively.
+Through the Aries vibration, the soul strengthens the impulse to affirm life, to fight for the swift gratification of need, and to act decisively.

 Through the Taurus vibration, the soul grows in the capacity to remain composed and steadfast in the face of provocation.

-Through the Gemini vibration, the soul grows in intellectual awareness of the surrounding world and in the ability to reason.
+Through the Gemini vibration, the soul grows in intellectual awareness of the surrounding world and in the ability to reason soundly and fluently.

 Through the Cancer vibration, the soul becomes intimately familiar with the depth and range of personal, subjective experience.